 Shark attack

-ALTERNATIVE NAME: Brazilian, shark fin.
+ALTERNATE NAME: Brazilian, shark fin

-EXECUTION: A board is placed between your legs to make it look like a shark fin when you’re swimming.
+EXECUTION: A board is placed between your legs that looks like a shark fin when you’re swimming.
 The goal here is for the fin to stay stationary and not sway from side to side.
 This means that your hip needs to stay completely flat while swimming.

 OBJECTIVE: Exercises your core muscles and is good for your posture in the water.
 It also shows the difference between shoulder rotation and hip rotation.

-Background: Brazilian Fernando Scherer (number one in 50 and 100 meters freestyle in 1999 with 22.1 and 48.6 respectively) carried out this exercise in Coral Springs that same year.
+Background: Brazilian Fernando Scherer (number one in 50m and 100m freestyle in 1999 with 22.1 and 48.6 respectively) carried out this exercise in Coral Springs that same year.

 EXERCISE LEVEL: